Automated Micronucleus Tests

 Metafer-based analysis of in-vitro and in-vivo micronucleus samples for biodosimetry, toxicology, and mutagenicity research.

-Micronucleus (MN) tests are used in toxicological screening and radiation biodosimetry to quantify the DNA damaging capability of an agens.
+Micronucleus (MN) tests are used in toxicological screening and radiation biodosimetry to quantify the DNA damaging capability of an agent.
 The assays are now recognized as the most successful and reliable tests for genotoxic carcinogens.
 There are two major models of MN tests, namely (a) the cytokinesis-block MN assay (further referred to as the in-vitro MN assay), and (b) the rodent erythrocyte MN assay (further referred to as the in-vivo MN assay).

-The cytokinesis-block micronucleus assay is a comprehensive system for measuring DNA damage, cytostasis and cytotoxicity.
+The cytokinesis-block micronucleus assay is a comprehensive method for measuring DNA damage, cytostasis and cytotoxicity.
 The assay consists in adding cytochalasin-B (an inhibitor of the mitotic spindle that prevents cytokinesis) to cell cultures.
 As a consequence, cells that have completed one nuclear division are identified by their bi-nucleated appearance.
 DNA damage events are scored specifically in once-divided bi-nucleated cells.

 Analysis results are displayed in a cell gallery, showing each single analyzed cell together with the respective micronucleus count.
 All data are summarized as histogram.
 Users can select the classes of micronucleus positive cells, filter the gallery by selection and, thus, quickly confirm automated results without the necessity to scroll through all cells.
 Cells and micronuclei morphologies are analyzed based on user-adaptable parameter sets.
 Parameter optimization and, thus, setting the scoring standards is done with the help of an automated self-optimization tool.
 Auto-optimization can also be used for finding the best image processing parameters.

 In toxicology, cytostatic effects of the test compound are measured by assessing the ratio of mono-, bi- and multi-nucleated cells (CBPI).
 This method is also part of the respective OECD guideline (OECD guideline #487).
-Metafer automatically analyzes the status of the cells by morphology analysis of the nuclei and calculates the CBPI.
-The system is fully compliant with the respective OECD guideline, and also with the GLP regulation framework.
+Metafer MNScore automatically analyzes the status of the cells by morphology analysis of the nuclei and calculates the CBPI.
+The smart workflow is fully compliant with the respective OECD guideline, and also with the GLP regulation framework.